The medical device as a stand-alone product is a waning concept.

 Verifying that this criterion has been fulfilled is often difficult and therefore structural help and practical advice is very welcome.

 Due to the wide variety of possible medical device types, ISO 14971, the standard for medical device risk management, understandably has a hard time defining concrete identification techniques that are relevant enough to provide value for every kind of medical device.

 IT risk management, operating in a narrower technical scope, provides a host of techniques, tailored to this domain.
 Many of these techniques are based around the asset-vulnerability-threat model.

 These components can be described as followed.

-- Vulnerabilities represents weaknesses in the medical device that can, when exploited, give an intruder access to an asset.
-Software bugs, application design flaws and insufficient input validation are examples of software vulnerabilities.
-But vulnerabilities can also be found in hardware, business processes, organizational structures and interpersonal communication.
+- Vulnerabilities represent weaknesses in the medical device that, when exploited, can give an intruder access to an asset.
+Software bugs, application design flaws, and insufficient input validation are examples of software vulnerabilities.
+But vulnerabilities can also be found in hardware, business processes, organizational structures, and interpersonal communication.

 - A threat is defined as an event with the potential to an adverse impact on an asset.
 The threat is executed by a threat agent (i.e. an intruder) exploiting a vulnerability in order to access an asset.

 A combination of these building blocks describes a cybersecurity risk.